Ultra Magnus: Animated series

-As a nod to their origins in Generation 1 Ultra Magnus and Optimus Prime (Fire Convoy in Japan) were created at the same time by Alpha Trion, but when Prime was chosen to carry the Matrix by Vector Sigma, Magnus felt passed over, jealous and was left carrying a hatred against his brother.
-That grudge eventually exploded into violence when he arrived on Earth with the intention of taking what he believed was rightfully his - by force, if necessary.
-Before meeting up with Optimus, Magnus fought and easily defeated the Decepticons on his own (not even Ruination could beat him).
-When he met Optimus, he offered Magnus a chance to join him, but Magnus outright refused and attacked him.
-Severely injuring Prime, who refused to fight back, Magnus tracked him to a desert island, where he pretended to offer him the hand of friendship, only to attempt to absorb the Matrix for himself, forcing the brothers into the combined form of Omega Prime (God Fire Convoy).
-Through this link, Magnus was also able to channel the power of the Matrix, which he used to supercharge the Autobot Brothers into newly colored forms.
-Although Magnus remained a free agent, refusing to take orders from his brother, his animosity dwindled, and he frequently helped the Autobots by combining with Prime to battle the Predacons and Decepticons.
-As Omega Prime, they faced Galvatron together at the Earth's core and defeated him once and for all.
+As a nod to their origins in Generation 1 Ultra Magnus and Optimus Prime, Fire Convoy in Japan, both Optimus Prime and Ultra Magnus were created simultaneously, by Alpha Trion, but, when Optimus was chosen to carry the Matrix, by Vector Sigma, Magnus felt passed over, jealous and was left carrying a hatred towards his brother.
+That, grudge eventually exploded, into violence, when he had arrived on earth, with the intention of taking what he believed was rightfully his, by force, if necessary.
+Before meeting up, with Optimus, Magnus fought and easily defeated the Decepticons on his own not, even Ruination could beat him.
+When he met Optimus, he offered Magnus a chance to join him, but Magnus outright had refused and had attacked him.
+Severely injuring Prime, who had refused to fight back, Magnus had tracked him to a desert island, where he had pretended to offer him the hand of friendship, only to attempt to absorb the Matrix for himself, forcing the brothers, into the combined form of Omega Prime, God Fire Convoy.
+Through this link, Magnus was also able to channel the power of the Matrix, which he had used to supercharge the Autobot Brothers, into newly colored forms.
+Although Magnus had remained a free agent, refusing to take orders from his brother, Optimus, his animosity dwindled, and he had frequently helped the Autobots, by combining with Optimus to battle the Predacons and Decepticons.
+As Omega Prime, they had faced Galvatron together at the Earth's core and had defeated him for good.

 Note that in Car Robots, there is not one singular Matrix, but multiple ones, each held by a high-ranking Autobot.
 Magnus already possesses a Matrix, and simply seeks to steal the power of Prime's to increase his own (the overspill resulting in the supercharging of the Autobot Brothers).